bja43/anc-prob/README.md

    * **MEDV** is the median value of owner-occupied homes in $1,000's;
    * **TAX** is the full-value property-tax rate per $10,000.

 These variables were selected somewhat at random for this demonstration.
-We encourage uses to try selecting a different subset!
+We encourage users to try selecting a different subset!
 If you do, please limit yourself to subsets of 5 variables or less.

 ```python
 # Select a subset of the variable to analyze